cassiebodin/BrendaFryeResearch/README.md

  * Used data from G165_zrange_3sig.txt to calculate the Velocity Dispersion and subsequently the Dynamical Mass in the code DynamicalMassProgram.ipynb.
     * Some more data points were eliminated based on the calculated velocity dispersion.

-"QuasarIdentification" contains research done on identifying quesars around protoclusters.
-This was done because quasars cause a lot of light polution, which needs to be eliminated in order to get accurate data on each of the protoclusters.
-SDSS was used to identify the quasars and get spectral data.
-Each file contains quesar data around a different protocluster, the file names are the protocluster names.
+"QuasarIdentification" contains research done on identifying quasars around previously identified protoclusters.
+In comparison to a protocluster, quasars emit a lot of light radiation.
+So, in order to study protoclusters spectroscopically, quasars in the nearby regions must be identified and their light pollution subtracted.
+ * I worked on identifying these quasars using SDSS.
+Any quasar I found that was within 2 arcsec from one of our target protocluster, I took note of and gathered data for location (RA, dec), the redshift, and the spectra.
+     * Each file contains quasar data around a different protocluster, the file names are the protocluster names.
+ * I then wrote some code which plotted the spectrum for each quasar and identified key molecular markers in each of the spectra, specifically for Lyman Alpha, Carbon IV, and Magnesium II.